-Cohorts are formed each spring semester to do applied IT projects.
-Twin Cities' organizations are solicited for IT-management-related, systems development or other related projects.
+Cohorts are formed each fall semester and spring semester to perform applied IT projects.
+Organizations, usually from the Twin Cities, are solicited for IT-management-related, systems development or other related projects.
 Experienced senior faculty oversee teams which determine clients' perceptions and create both team and individual reports.

-MIS 699 Integrative Capstone Project (4 credits)
+• MIS 699 Integrative Capstone Project (4 credits)